 You have to know customer needs to put them first.
 So, prioritize feedback channels and give customers multiple options to reach out.
 Plus, you’ll want to monitor what’s being said about you in other locations, from social media posts and channels on Reddit to industry forums, support groups, and professional associations.

-Expanding feedback beyond surveys and emails is often an overlooked SaaS customer success best practices because you’ve got to be proactive.
-However, doing your own research as well as asking customers directly can deliver high-quality insight.
+Expanding feedback beyond customer surveys and emails is often an overlooked SaaS customer success best practice because you’ve got to be proactive.
+However, doing your research as well as asking customers directly can deliver high-quality insight.

 5. Remember your ‘Rules’

 There are two incredibly important rules for your SaaS operations: The Golden Rule and the Rule of 40.
-The Golden Rule should guide your interactions from timely responses to saying, “thank you” and sharing knowledge as you gain it.
-Check out this more detailed look at the Golden Rule and customer success principles.
+The Golden Rule should guide your interactions from timely responses to saying “thank you” and sharing knowledge as you gain it.

-The Rule of 40 is that you’re going to need at least one specific customer success rep for every 40 clients.
-Your team gets overwhelmed when you have more clients-per-rep and that means customers start slipping through the cracks.
-Most SaaS Companies already think about the rule of 40% — covering their cash flow — so building this customer success rule target reinforce both rules and make it easier to think about as you grow.
+The Rule of 40 is that you will need at least one specific customer success manager for every 40 clients.
+Your team gets overwhelmed when you have more clients-per-rep, so customers start slipping through the cracks.
+Most SaaS Companies already think about the rule of 40% — covering their cash flow — so building this customer success rule target reinforces both rules and makes it easier to think about as you grow.

 6. Map the Customer Journey

-To put your customers first, you need to know what path they’re taking.
-Run through your systems and processes to see what your customer sees during the purchase process.
+To put your customers first, your customer success manager needs to know what path they’re taking.
+They need to run through your systems and processes to see what your customer sees during the purchase process.
 Go from awareness to the decision to renew a contract or agreement.
 Mapping every connection with your company helps you see gaps and where to improve interactions.